iLert/docs/integrations/awsbudget.md

 ---
-description: The iLert AWS Budget Integration helps you to easily connect iLert with AWS.
+description: The ilert AWS Budget Integration helps you to easily connect ilert with AWS.
 ---

 # AWS Budget Integration

 [AWS Budgets](https://aws.amazon.com/aws-cost-management/aws-budgets/) allows you to set custom budgets to track your cost and usage from the simplest to the most complex use cases.

-With iLert AWS Budget Integration, you can receive AWS Budget alert through iLert and easily extend AWS Budget functionality with SMS, push, voice, and iLert on-call schedules.
+With ilert AWS Budget Integration, you can receive AWS Budget alert through ilert and easily extend AWS Budget functionality with SMS, push, voice, and ilert on-call schedules.

-## In iLert <a href="#in-ilert" id="in-ilert"></a>
+## In ilert <a href="#in-ilert" id="in-ilert"></a>

 ### Create an AWS Budget alert source <a href="#create-alert-source" id="create-alert-source"></a>